Braves vs. Yankees Player Props Betting Odds

 Olson Stats

-- Olson takes a five-game streak with at least one hit into this matchup.
-In his last five games he is batting .429 with a double, four home runs, four walks and seven RBI.
+- Olson brings a six-game streak with at least one hit into this matchup.
+In his last 10 games he is hitting .432 with a double, five home runs, 12 walks and 13 RBI.

 Olson Recent Games